code4libtoronto/2016-07-28-librarycarpentrylessons/xpath-xquery/lesson.md

 * XML attribute values must be quoted, e.g.
 ``` <catfood type="basic"></catfood> ```

 XPath is written using expressions, and when these expressions are evaluated on XML documents they produce an object.
-XPath is typically used to select nodes and compare nodes, but you can't manipulate or edit nodes.
-For that you would want to use something like XQuery.
+XPath is typically used to select nodes and compare nodes, but if you want manipulate or edit nodes you would want to use something like XQuery.

 You're not querying raw text or just data values like you would in regex.
 Instead, XPath recognizes that there is a node structure to your document, which allows you to do searches on those nodes that tell you something about your data.